 When it comes to hair care, clean hair – surprisingly – gets a bad rap.
-Many people believe that the frequent rinsing and repeating of the scalp and hair strips strands of natural oils, causing your ‘do to become dry, brittle, and damaged.
-And while others may swear by dirty hair to better hold a curl, achieve a more slicked-back ponytail, and add extra shine by brushing the natural oils from the scalp down the hair shaft, dirt and grime are not all that good for your scalp and hair health — especially if it’s sourced from air pollution.
+Many people believe that frequent cleansing causes your hair to become dry, brittle, and damaged.
+Others swear that dirty hair holds a better curl, achieves a more slicked-back ponytail, and adds extra shine.
+While that may appear true, dirty hair is not great for your scalp or hair health — especially if the oiliness is sourced from air pollution.

 Signs of dirty hair caused by air pollution

-For most, the telltale sign of dirty hair is a greasy scalp and roots.
-And while excess oil build-up might mean it’s time for a good lather, it isn’t the only way to tell whether or not your hair is dirty.
-If your hair is ultra-dry and brittle, it might also be “dirty” — at least as far as pollution is concerned.
-Here’s how to tell if your strands and scalp have been compromised by air pollution.
+For most, the tell-tale sign of dirty hair is a greasy scalp and roots.
+While excess oil build-up might mean it’s time for a good lather, it isn’t the only way to tell whether or not your hair is dirty.
+Here’s how to tell if your strands and scalp have been compromised by air pollution:

-Much like the sun’s harmful UV rays, air pollution has a drying effect on the scalp and hair, which can result in a dull appearance as well as signs of damage like stark dryness.
-Not to mention, the itchiness and discomfort that accompanies dirty hair symptoms such as these.
+Much like the sun’s harmful UV rays, air pollution has a drying effect on the scalp and hair.
+This can result in a dull appearance as well as signs of damage like stark dryness.

 Change in Texture

-Carcinogens, toxins, and other nasty particles under the air pollution umbrella can also promote a change in hair texture.
+Carcinogens, toxins, and other nasty particles the come from air pollution can also cause a change in hair texture.
 Because of its ability to suck moisture from strands, the brittleness and damage caused by air pollution might also lead to thinner hair.

-Gases, dirt, grime, and chemicals can also cause skin irritations.
-And, just because your scalp is protected by its thousands upon thousands of tiny strands, doesn’t mean it’s any less susceptible to the same repercussions the complexion might face from living in more toxic environments such as busy cities.
+Gasses, dirt, grime, and chemicals can also cause skin irritations.
+Although your scalp is protected by thousands of tiny strands, it is just as susceptible to the effects of air pollution.
 An irritated scalp is not the best environment for a healthy head of hair and might even lead to baldness.

-A 2008 study out of the University of London’s School of Medicine suggests that the particles in air pollution can have a long-lasting impact on the scalp and hair as they might get in the way of the body’s ability to produce the protein necessary for hair growth stimulation.
-That being said, the effects of pollution on hair were far greater on those that smoke vs. those that do not.
+A 2008 study from the University of London’s School of Medicine suggests that particles in air pollution can have a long-lasting impact on the scalp as they might get in the way of the body’s ability to stimulate hair growth.
+Interestingly enough, the effects of pollution on hair were far greater on those that smoke vs. those that do not.

 While air pollution commonly strips the hair and scalp of natural oils, it can also result in an influx of sebum as it tampers with the skin’s natural pH levels.
-As a result, some might experience excess oil, forcing them to rinse and repeat more frequently and leading to a dirty hair environment.
+As a result, some might experience excess oil, forcing them to cleanse more frequently.

-How shampoo ingredients can ward off the effects of air pollution on the scalp and hair
+How products can ward off the effects of air pollution on the scalp and hair

 Shampoo is necessary because it helps cleanse the scalp and strands of pollutants.
 However, in order to achieve a healthy ‘do, you’ll want to top things off with a conditioner.
-Conditioning the strands post-rinse and repeat can ensure that moisture is not only added back into the strands but locked in for long-lasting hydration.
+Conditioning the strands post-rinse and repeat can ensure that moisture is not only added back into the strands, but that moisture is locked in for long-lasting hydration.
 We love Lumina’s Multi-Nourishing Conditioner.
 This all-natural conditioner will deeply moisturize hair and strengthen it.
 Not to mention, this conditioner is also sulfate-free and can be used as a leave-in treatment.